drop-games/eb-docs/docs/Game.md

 NFT customization is enabled by default and players can demonstrate their in-game achievements (or _wealth_) by having their favorite swords and armor equipped.
 Furthermore, the possiblity to **wager NFTs in pre-arranged duels**, including betting on the outcome of other people's duels, serves as a proof-of-concept in-game NFT utility (and therefore raises their intristic value).
 The blockchain interactiveness (i.e NFT wagering) is initially restricted to official servers.

-<TextStyled fontSize="1.3rem" fontWeight="bold" >Hyperblade MOBA</TextStyled>
+<TextStyled fontSize="1.3rem" fontWeight="bold" >The Tower</TextStyled>
 <br/>

-The next possible candiditate for a competitive ranked gameplay and tokenized rewards distribution is 3v3 or 5v5 MOBA style game mode.
+The next possible candiditate for a competitive ranked gameplay and tokenized rewards distribution is 3v3 (or 5v5) MOBA style game mode **The Tower**.
-Players would be match with appropriatelly skilled teammates and opponents, where teams would fight head-to-head with an objective of destroying the enemy's base structure.
+The mode follows canonic MOBA principles, the two teams go head-to-head with an objective to destroy their opponents' base structure located on the other corner of the map and defended by AI minions/defensive structures.
+During rhe match, players accumulate points for killing enemies that can be redeemed for upgrades such as weapon augmentations or abilties (intra-match).
+The Tower utilizes the same fighting mechanics as the base game, and therefore the skills developed in Duels are applicable to this mode as well.
 Expanding competitive Hyperblade beyond 1v1 gameplay allows for professional teams to emerge, solidifying Hyperblade as a complete esports title.

 <br/>